snailspace - March 28

 Workshop Details:

-Location: Kenneth Hahn (exact location will be sent to ticket holders prior to the workshop)
+• Location: Ernst E. Debs Park (exact location will be sent to ticket holders prior to the workshop)